helidon-io/helidon/declarative/README.md

 Annotations on type:

 - `@RpcServer.Endpoint` - required annotation to generate a declarative gRPC server endpoint
-- `@Grpc.GrpcService` - gRPC service name; use the fully-qualified service name when the proto declares a package.
+- `@Grpc.GrpcService` - required, non-blank gRPC service name; use the fully-qualified service name when the proto declares a package.
-  If not set, the service class simple name is used.
 - `@Grpc.ProtoDescriptor` - generated protocol buffer class with a static `getDescriptor()` method returning `Descriptors.FileDescriptor`
 - `@Service.Singleton` - typical service registry scope for the endpoint implementation

-The endpoint must declare exactly one proto descriptor source: either `@Grpc.ProtoDescriptor` on the type or one `@Grpc.Proto` method returning `Descriptors.FileDescriptor` with no parameters.
+The endpoint must declare exactly one proto descriptor source: either `@Grpc.ProtoDescriptor` on the type or one `@Grpc.Proto` method.
+The referenced generated protocol buffer class must provide a public static `getDescriptor()` method returning `Descriptors.FileDescriptor`.
+An `@Grpc.Proto` method may be static or an endpoint instance method;
+it must be non-private, have no parameters or checked exceptions, and return `Descriptors.FileDescriptor`.
+Each request and response type must implement `com.google.protobuf.Message` and declare public static no-argument `getDescriptor()` and `getDefaultInstance()` methods returning `Descriptors.Descriptor` and the message type, respectively.
+At runtime, the generated registration verifies that these descriptors match the input and output descriptors of the named proto method.

 Annotations on endpoint methods: